People feel a high sense of pride in the agency’s purpose and their importance in achieving the objective.

 About the Accreditation Feedback Meeting

 Atty.
-Jessie M. Racimo, OIC-Chief of the Administrative Division welcomed the participants to the feedback meeting and invited them to listen and learn more about the agency’s reassessment result and partnership with IIP.
+Jessie M. Racimo, Officer in Charge (OIC), Administrative Division welcomed the participants to the feedback meeting and invited them to listen and learn more about the agency’s reassessment result and partnership with IIP.

 Ms. Teresita A. Villanueva, IIP Lead Assessor, congratulated NAMRIA for a very good accomplishment and well-deserved Silver accreditation.
 She also shared the good practices that made the agency achieve its Silver accreditation, the major improvements that can be made, and next steps for action planning.